 As mentioned above, we have included all of the stars in our sample also those near the MSTO, even though their distances will on average be underestimated by up to $\sim40\%$ (see Sect.~\ref{sec:qualphotdist}).
 Yet, because they are intrinsically brighter they allow us to probe the farthest into the halo.
 This means that the mean velocities shown in the figure might not be very accurate, yet including these MSTO stars allows us to probe distant streams whose motions are sufficiently different from those of the background stars in a similar portion of the sky, as appears to be the case for GD-1 and the Jhelum streams.

 The large all-sky patterns that are seen in Fig.~\ref{fig:vlvb} are reminiscent of a rotation signal (particularly in $v_\ell^\ast$), and this is plausibly related to contamination from the hot thick disc.
+The pattern in $v_\ell^\ast$ aligns perfectly with the signal of the solar motion around the Galactic Centre (i.e. the change of sign at $\ell = \pm 90^\circ$), further supporting the interpretation of rotation.

 Although the correction for the solar motion, and in particular the contribution from the LSR motion, could potentially affect these velocities (since the correction is dependent on the photometric distance), the effect is unlikely to be significant.
 This view is supported by the large-scale pattern seen in $v_b^\ast$ in the figure, which cannot be due to the solar motion correction (because of its dependence on galactic longitude).
-The pattern is most likely due to very radial motions of a large fraction of the halo, as we discuss next.

 Let us now inspect the cross-correlation between the velocity components projected on the sky.
-In previous work, \cite{Iorio2019TheMerger} using a sample of RR-Lyrae stars, have shown that the Pearson correlation of $\mu_\ell$ and $\mu_b$ creates a pattern on the sky indicative of the halo being radially anisotropic, see for example their Fig.~5.
+Previous work, by \cite{Iorio2019TheMerger} using a sample of RR-Lyrae stars, has shown that the Pearson correlation of $\mu_\ell$ and $\mu_b$ creates a pattern on the sky indicative of the halo being radially anisotropic, see for example their Fig.~5.
 Figure~\ref{fig:pmlbcorrmap} shows the mean correlation coefficient in bins on the sky for our RPM sample.
-The coefficient is calculated for proper motions after correcting for the solar motion (i.e. using Eqs.~\eqref{eq:vlvbsun} and the inverse of Eq.~\eqref{eq:vlvb}), it is defined as
+The coefficient is calculated for the proper motions after correcting for the solar motion (i.e. using Eqs.~\ref{eq:vlvbsun} and the inverse of Eq.~\ref{eq:vlvb}), it is defined as

 The Pearson correlation ranges from [-1,1], given the Cauchy-Schwarz inequality.
 Figure~\ref{fig:pmlbcorrmap} clearly shows that there exists a strong correlation between the two proper motion components.
 If the velocity ellipsoid of the stars in our sample were isotropic there would be no signal and if it were biased towards circular orbits it would have a very different signal.
 The correlation pattern that is observed is similar to that detected by \cite{Iorio2019TheMerger} and this is direct evidence that stars on radial orbits dominate the halo sample.